cubewise-code/bedrock-5/README.md

   <img width="2554" height="1217" alt="Screenshot 2025-08-29 122531" src="https://github.com/user-attachments/assets/0dd381c8-93f9-4400-9230-d62f15be9169" />

+<a name="get-connection-details"></a>
 9. In line 7, replace `<api_key_value>` with your API Key.
 [To generate an API Key, follow the steps in this guide.](#Generate-API-Key-Guide)
-11. In line 8, replace `<tenant_id>` with your instance's Tenant ID.
+10. In line 8, replace `<tenant_id>` with your instance's Tenant ID.
 Your Tenant ID can be found in the TM1 url, after `tenantId=` and before `&`, as seen here:

   <img width="1129" height="513" alt="Screenshot 2025-08-29 123349" src="https://github.com/user-attachments/assets/70162024-12f5-4272-9dd3-e166fdeff14d" />

-12. In line 8, replace `<database_name>` with your TM1 Database's Name.
+11. In line 8, replace `<database_name>` with your TM1 Database's Name.
 The TM1 Database Name can be seen here:

   <img width="350" height="361" alt="Screenshot 2025-08-29 123603" src="https://github.com/user-attachments/assets/17e8fa89-dcc6-4c34-a5f9-5682b1f72e56" />

   ‼️Make sure your TM1 Database Name is url encoded.
 To url encode your Database Name, paste it in the text box at this website: [URL Encoder](https://www.urlencoder.org/)

-13. Save the process, then run the process.
+12. Save the process, then run the process.
-14. When the process is complete, bedrock will be installed!
+13. When the process is complete, bedrock will be installed!
-15. Delete `}bedrock-installation.process` from the TM1 Database.
+14. Delete `}bedrock-installation.process` from the TM1 Database.
-16. (Optional) Delete `bedrock.json` from your Database's files.
+15. (Optional) Delete `bedrock.json` from your Database's files.
 Delete the process you created.

 # Upgrade Guide
 1. In this repository, navigate to the folder [`installation_files`](https://github.com/cubewise-code/bedrock-5/tree/main/installation_files).